CumulusNetworks/docs/content/cumulus-netq-33/Manage-Configuration/Provision-Network-and-Devices/Switch-Lifecycle-Management/Configuration-Management.md

     {{<figure src="/images/netq/lcm-switch-config-add-320.png" width="200">}}

-4. Enter a name for the configuration.
-This is required and must be a maximum of 22 characters, including spaces.

-5. Decide which aspects of configuration you want included in this template: Cumulus Linux, NetQ Agent, VLANs, MLAG, and/or interfaces.
+4. You must begin with the Cumulus Linux option.
+Then you can decide which other aspects of configuration you want included in this template: NetQ Agent, VLANs, MLAG, and/or interfaces.

-6. Specify the settings for each using the following instructions.
+5. Specify the settings for each using the following instructions.

     {{< tabs "TabID383" >}}

 {{< tab "CL Configuration" >}}

-Three configuration options are available for the Cumulus Linux configuration portion of the switch configuration profile.
-Note that two of those are required.
+Four configuration items are available for the Cumulus Linux configuration portion of the switch configuration profile.
+Items with a red asterisk (*) are required.

+{{<figure src="/images/netq/lcm-switch-config-cl-tab-330.png" width="700">}}

+1. Enter a name for the configuration.
+The name can be a maximum of 22 characters, including spaces.

-1. Enter the management interface (VLAN ID) to be used for communications with the switches with this profile assigned.
+2. Enter the management interface (VLAN ID) to be used for communications with the switches with this profile assigned.
 Commonly this is either *eth0* or *eth1*.

-2. Select the type of switch that will have this configuration assigned from the **Choose Switch type** dropdown.
+3. Select the type of switch that will have this configuration assigned from the **Switch type** dropdown.
 Currently this includes Mellanox SN series of switches.

+    {{<notice note>}}
+Choose carefully as once this has been selected, it cannot be changed for the given switch configuration profile.
+You must create a new profile.
+    {{</notice>}}

-3. If you want to include network settings in this configuration, click **View/Add**.
+4. If you want to include network settings in this configuration, click **Add**.

     This opens the Network Template forms.
 You can select an existing network template to pre-populate the parameters already specified in that template, or you can start from scratch to create a different set of network settings.

-    {{<figure src="/images/netq/lcm-switch-config-ntwk-template-config-320.png" width="700">}}
+    {{<figure src="/images/netq/lcm-switch-config-ntwk-template-config-330.png" width="700">}}

 <div style="padding-left: 18px;"><em>To use an existing network template as a starting point:</em>

-1. Select the template from the dropdown.
+- Select the template from the dropdown.

-2. If you have selected a network template that has any SNMP parameters specified, you must specify the additional required parameters, then click **Continue** or click **NTP**.
+- If you have selected a network template that has any SNMP parameters specified, verify those parameters and specify any additional required parameters, then click **Continue** or click **NTP**.

-3. If the selected network template has any NTP parameters specified, you must specify the additional required parameters, then click **Continue** or click **User**.
+- If the selected network template has any NTP parameters specified, verify those parameters and specify any additional required parameters, then click **Continue** or click **LLDP**.

+- If the selected network template has any LLDP parameters specified, verify those parameters, then click **Continue** or click **User**.

-4. If the selected network template has any User parameters specified, you must specify the additional required parameters, then click **Done**.
+- If the selected network template has any User parameters specified, verify those parameters and specify any additional required parameters, then click **Done**.

-5. If you think this Cumulus Linux configuration is one that you will use regularly, you can make it a template.
+- If you think this Cumulus Linux configuration is one that you will use regularly, you can make it a template.
 Enter a name for the configuration and click **Yes**.

     {{<figure src="/images/netq/lcm-switch-config-save-as-template-dialog-320.png" width="200">}}